OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

     ![My Add-ins in Office for Mac](../../images/4593430c-b33e-4895-b2be-63fe3c4d08bc.png)

-> **Important:** Sideloaded Add-ins will not show up in the My Add-ins dialog.
-They are only visible with in the drop-down menu (small down-arrow to the right of My Add-ins).
-Sideloaded Add-ins are displayed in this list under the heading "Developer Add-ins".
+> **Important:** Sideloaded add-ins will not show up in the My Add-ins dialog.
+They are only visible within the drop-down menu (small down-arrow to the right of My Add-ins).
+Sideloaded add-ins are displayed in this list under the heading "Developer Add-ins".

 5. Verify that your add-in is displayed in Word.